During storm season, the information you need is only a click away with helpful hurricane apps for your smart phone or other device.

 It’s important to have an up-to-date home inventory whether a storm is brewing or not.
 If you experience damage to your home or personal belongings, being able to provide your inventory information to your insurance adjuster will help to speed up the claim process.

 A complete home management app, HomeZada is free if all you need is the home inventory feature.
 A template home inventory is available, and you can easily take photos of your rooms and items, add notes, and estimate values.
-With a $59/year subscription, HomeZada adds a home maintenance calendar, remodel planner, and home finances tracker.
+With a paid subscription, HomeZada adds a home maintenance calendar, remodel planner, and home finances tracker, among other premium features.